loonaticx/ttmodels/README.md

 Due to a bug within **char/boss/Sources.pp**, you will need to adjust the line reading ``#define MAYA2EGG maya2egg`` to ``#define MAYA2EGG maya2egg<MAYAVERSION>``.
 If you are using a maya2egg server, do **NOT** use the client version (``maya2egg_client``).
 Instead, use the same maya2egg version as the server you're hosting.

-This means that all of the models within **char/boss/** will have to be converted in a manual fashion, which will briefly slow down the build process.
+This means that all of the models within **char/boss/** will have to be converted in a manual fashion which will briefly slow down the build process.

 # Generating Makefiles